Rock Machine MC criminal allegations and incidents: Quebec

 In April 1992, Giovanni Cazzetta Co-founder of the Rock Machine, was arrested by police and charged with trafficking narcotics, police found him to be in position of 3 kilograms of cocaine.
-He was forced to plead guilty to four charges the following spring and would be sentenced to four years in prison, Giovanni was be released in 1997 and briefly participated in the Quebec Biker War.
+He was forced to plead guilty to four charges the following spring and would be sentenced to four years in prison, Giovanni was released in 1997 and briefly participated in the Quebec Biker War.

 The arrest of Rock Machine National President, Salvatore Cazzetta led to the conflict known as the Quebec Biker War, which was fought between the Rock Machine and the Hells Angels for control of territory in Quebec.
 It would last from 1994 until 2002 it would come to be known as the deadliest biker conflict in history.
 On July 13, 1994, three Rock Machine associates walked into a motorcycle shop on Henri-Bourassa Blvd.
 E. in Rivière-des-Prairies and killed Pierre Daoust.
 Daoust, a 34-year-old member of a Hells Angels puppet club called the Death Riders, was working in his custom motorcycle shop when the three men, whose faces were hidden by masks and a motorcycle helmet, called out to him twice to make sure they had the right target.
 They proceeded to shoot Daoust in the head and torso at least 16 times.
 He was taken to a hospital and declared dead less than an hour later.

 On July 14, 1994, one day after Daoust was killed, the Rock Machine attempted to kill Normand Robitaille, a member of a Hells Angels support club, the Montreal Rockers.
 He survived the shooting and would go on to become one of the Hells Angels' most powerful members in Quebec.
 On the same day, the Sûreté du Québec announced they had arrested five members of the Rock Machine MC, one of the dominant groups in the Alliance, after uncovering a plot to blow up the South Shore clubhouse of a Hells Angels support club called the Evil Ones.

-On 4 November 1994, Rock Machine member Daniel Bertrand, was shot dead while drinking in a Montreal bar.
-On 4 December 1994, another Rock Machine member, Bruno Bandiera, was killed when his bomb he was transporting in his car exploded prematurely.
-On 1 January 1995, Normand Baker, a Rock Machine member was murdered while drinking in a Hard Rock Cafe in Acapulco, Mexico by the Hells Angel Francoise Hinse.
+On November 4, 1994, Rock Machine member Daniel Bertrand, was shot dead while drinking in a Montreal bar.
+On December 4, 1994, another Rock Machine member, Bruno Bandiera, was killed when his bomb he was transporting in his car exploded prematurely.
+On January 1, 1995, Normand Baker, a Rock Machine member was murdered while drinking in a Hard Rock Cafe in Acapulco, Mexico by the Hells Angel Françoise Hinse.
 Baker had been one of the killers of Daoust.